-Note: Percentage may add up to more than 100% as multiple interventions can be employed simultaneously.
+Note: Percentage may add up to more than 100% as multiple interventions can be employed simultaneously. \Other: Not applicable as patient was not assessed.

 SOCIAL WORK

 The Lifeline social worker aims to orient and manage the cases of callers who call the National Lifeline (1564) and are in imminent suicide risk with supportive community resources when persons are in life threatening situations and are in need of resourcing.
 This is done through orientations to organizations providing mental health or other livelihood or protection services and case management services.
 The Lifeline social worker coordinates with other members of the Lifeline team including operators, lifeline supervisors and lifeline manager.

 NUMBER OF CONSULTATIONS PER MONTH

-JULY 141 AUGUST 117 SEPTEMBER 102
+JANUARY 109 FEBRUARY 71 MARCH 74

 TOTAL NUMBER OF CONSULTATIONS

-1st CONSULT 32 REFERRAL 33 FOLLOW UP 295
+1st CONSULT 40 REFERRAL 43 FOLLOW UP 171

-TOTAL NUMBER OF CALLERS REFERRED TO LIFELINE SOCIAL WORKER 40
+TOTAL NUMBER OF CALLERS REFERRED TO LIFELINE SOCIAL WORKER

-TOTAL NUMBER OF CALLERS REACHED OUT TO 73
+TOTAL NUMBER OF CALLERS REACHED OUT TO

-TOTAL NUMBER OF ACTIVE CASES 18 TOTAL NUMBER OF CLOSED CASES
+TOTAL NUMBER OF ACTIVE CASES 49 TOTAL NUMBER OF CLOSED CASES

-TOTAL NUMBER OF PENDING CASES

 AVERAGE TIME TO CLOSE A CASE (IN DAYS)

+Note: One caller this quarter was a social work beneficiary in two separate cases.

 Total Number of Active Cases: Refers to the number of callers who are still being followed up by the Mental Health Social Worker.

-I. ZOOM IN ON FOLLOW-UP CASES

-Follow Up Consultations can be carried out with the callers directly or with the relevant party at a referred resource.
-62% of follow up consultations were conducted with the relevant party at the referred resource (e.g., a case manager at a rehab facility) and 35% were with the callers directly.
-3% were with others (callers' family members, insurance company, etc.).
+I. ZOOM IN ON FOLLOW-UP CASES Follow Up Consultations can be carried out with the callers directly or with the relevant party at a referred resource.
+69% of follow up consultations were conducted with the relevant party at the referred resource (e.g., a case manager at a rehab facility) and 26% were with the callers directly.
+5% were with others (callers' family members, healthcare providers, judicial services, etc.).
+II.
+ZOOM IN ON CLOSED CASES 82% of cases were successfully referred and 18% had other outcomes, namely being referred to Child Protection case management despite not answering.